0xAX/linux-insides/SysCall/syscall-1.md

 write@SYS(1, "Hello World!\n\n", 14) = 14
 ```

 Yes, system calls are ubiquitous.
-Each program needs to open/write/read file, network connection, allocation of memory and many other things that can be provide only by the kernel.
+Each program needs to open/write/read file, network connection, allocate memory and many other things that can be provided only by the kernel.
 The [proc](https://en.wikipedia.org/wiki/Procfs) file system contains special file in a format: `/proc/pid/systemcall` that exposes the system call number and argument registers for the system call currently being executed by the process.
-For example, first pid that is [systemd](https://en.wikipedia.org/wiki/Systemd) for me uses:
+For example, pid 1, that is [systemd](https://en.wikipedia.org/wiki/Systemd) for me:

 ```
 $ sudo cat /proc/1/comm